A while back, I asked you your thoughts on NFTs. The consensus was not favorable for this new(ish) art form!

 In this discussion, I am focusing on NFTs, which are digital art.
 There are other types of NFTs, including music, trading cards, virtual fashion, games, videos, and even Tweets!

 NFT stands for non-fungible token.
 They are created using the same type of programming as cryptocurrency.
-NFTs have a distinct digital signature, meaning it’s impossible to exchange an NFT for another NFT (hence, non-fungible).
+NFTs have a distinct digital signature, meaning exchanging an NFT for another NFT (hence, non-fungible) is impossible.

 “NFTs are one of a kind, or at least one of a very limited run, and have unique identifying codes.
 “Essentially, NFTs create digital scarcity,” says Arry Yu, chair of the Washington Technology Industry Association Cascadia Blockchain Council and managing director of Yellow Umbrella Ventures.”